yoyosource/BOTC-HomeBrew/Demon/README.md

 # Demon

 ## ![](Caetrum/.image_big.png) [Caetrum](Caetrum)
 Each night*, choose a player; they die.
-When a potion breaks, tonight another one might break as well. [-0 or -1 Outsider]
+When a potion breaks, tonight another one might break as well.

 ## ![](Commira/.image_big.png) [Commira](Commira)
 Each night*, choose 3 different living players; they receive a Potion, then choose a player; they die.